Royal Thai Police: Firearms

-There are no standard-issue pistols carried by the Royal Thai Police.
+There are no standard-issue handguns carried by the Royal Thai Police.
 Policemen must buy their own pistol and he/she must buy what is available in Thailand and what he/she can afford.
 If the police officer cannot afford a pistol, he may purchase one by paying in installments through his police co-operative.

-One of the most popular police pistols is the M1911A1 .45 ACP pistol which can be found readily and relatively cheaply in Thailand.
-The 9 mm Glock 19 Parabellum is another popular, albeit more expensive, choice.
+One of the most popular police pistols is the M1911A1 .45 ACP pistol which can be found readily available and relatively cheaply affordable in Thailand.
+The 9mm Glock 19 is another popular, durable and reliable albeit more expensive, choice.

 In mid-2015, Pol Gen Somyot Phumphanmuang, Royal Thai Police Commissioner, initiated a program to allow officers to purchase US-made, 9 mm SIG Sauer P320 pistols for 18,000 baht each.
 The Thai market price for this gun is several times higher.
 The affordable price is made possible by a special police exemption from import quotas and import duties.
 In December 2017, 150,000 SIG Sauer P320SP pistols became available for purchase by police for 23,890 baht each.
 The RTP will, in addition, distribute 55,000 of the new pistols to police stations nationwide, each station receiving 60.

 Although the RTP does not issue pistols, long guns are made available by the government.
 Common are the Heckler & Koch MP5 and FN P90 sub-machine guns, Remington 870 shotguns, the M4 carbine, and M16 rifles.